Blog post

 4. Motivation

 While we as educators can provide gold stars and other forms of extrinsic motivation, we all aspire to build students’ intrinsic motivation.
 Personalized learning plans seek to discover and encourage individuals’ personal passions and interests.
+When students work on tasks aligned with their individual goals and abilities, they are more engaged and motivated to succeed.
+Tools like learner profiles provide valuable insights into students’ preferences, skills, and areas for growth, enabling teachers to create targeted strategies.
 We try to find ways to let the student lead their own learning by delving into what they are curious about, seeking out answers to their own questions, and finding personal satisfaction by having that “aha” moment on their own.
 According to Ryan & Deci, 2020, a child who is more intrinsically motivated tends to be more participatory, more attentive, and more engaged.
 Such involvement can then lead to more enthusiasm as well as better performance.

 Not only can teachers find a wide breadth of content, but the interactive content addresses multiple learning styles, encouraging students to consume, connect, and create in a way that speaks to their strengths.
 Nearpod offers gamification to help motivate students to do their very best.
 Interactive activities like the Time to Climb quiz game help increase engagement and friendly competition while assessing student understanding.
 Such interactivity can bolster intrinsic and extrinsic motivation by providing feedback, encouragement, or reinforcement for completing a task well.
 You can find premade Time to Climb quizzes in the Lesson Library or create your own.